top of page

 When ignoring your emotions, you might form unhealthy coping mechanisms such as self-medication in the form of substance misuse, overworking, or over-exercising.
 Perhaps you overeat or undereat as a way to deal with emotions.
 You might even self-harm or develop suicidal thoughts as a way to escape your emotions.
 It can be easy to spiral when emotionally unaware.

 Developing emotional awareness can lessen the effects mentioned above tremendously.
 It reduces stress, raises self-esteem, and allows you to develop healthier relationships, process emotional experiences, and have an earlier awareness of when you may need help.
+Understanding how emotional awareness improve mental health can support this process in meaningful ways.

 Emotional awareness can also help you develop a healthier sense of self.
 Your passions, motivations, and values are wrapped in your emotions.
 By knowing how things make you feel, you know what you care about.
 This allows you to not only honor your boundaries, but develop a more complete perspective of your place in the world.